-Oncology conferences are held on alternating Mondays with Drs.
-Jerry and Carol Shields where oncologic cases are discussed.
+Oncology conferences are held on alternating Mondays with Dr. Carol Shields where oncologic cases are discussed.
 In addition, fellows see patients in the oncology clinic on select Mondays.

 Grand Rounds are led by the Wills residents and held Friday mornings with fellow involvement when retina cases are presented.

 Academic research is highly encouraged in the Wills Retina Fellowship.
 Fellows have the opportunity to present their research at national conferences including AAO, ASRS, ARVO, Retina Society or any other conference of the fellows choosing.
 Monthly research meetings are held to discuss the status of on-going projects and generate future project ideas.
 Research meetings are led by Drs.
 Allen Ho (Director of Retina Research), Jason Hsu (Co-Director of Retina Research) and Sunir Garg (Co-Director of Retina Research).

 Wills Eye Hospital hosts numerous phase I, II and III multi-center clinical trials.
 Fellows participate in all multi-center trials, serving as sub-investigators where they perform screening visits, intravitreal injections and/or other procedures as part of the study protocol, and serve as the masked or unmasked investigator.

 First- and second-year fellows jointly share call and determine the schedule.
 Weekday call (Monday through Thursday) is split such that each fellow is on call once every 6 days.
 Similarly, weekend call (Friday through Sunday) is split such that each fellow is on call once every 6 weekends.
 Each fellow also rotates Saturday morning rounding on post-operative patients once every six Saturdays.
 The first call day for incoming fellows starts on September 1.